Nationally Ranked Cancer Program

 As a National Cancer Institute-designated Comprehensive Cancer Center, we are recognized for exploring new therapies through ongoing clinical trials.
 We are also part of the National Comprehensive Cancer Network, an alliance of the nation’s leading cancer centers dedicated to improving care for our patients.

-- Access to our clinical trials.
-You may be eligible to participate in our ongoing clinical trials, which explore new therapies including chemotherapy drugs that slow or kill cancer cells, immunotherapy drugs that boost your body’s ability to fight cancer, and biologic therapies that block your body's ability grow cancer cells.
+You may be eligible to participate in our ongoing clinical trials, which explore new therapies such as chemotherapy drugs that slow or kill cancer cells, immunotherapy drugs that boost your body’s ability to fight cancer, and biologic therapies that block your body's ability grow cancer cells.

-- Hereditary cancer clinic.
 The genetic counselors in our hereditary cancer clinic work with you if your family history puts you at increased risk of developing ovarian cancer.
-We also screen for the presence of genes, including BRCA1 and/or BRCA2, that may increase your risk of of developing ovarian cancer.
+We also screen for the presence of genes, including BRCA1 and/or BRCA2 mutations, that may increase your risk of of developing ovarian cancer.

-- Support for your whole being.
 Our comprehensive cancer support services range from helping patients minimize the side effects of treatment to coping with the emotional and psychological effects of diagnosis and treatment.
 Our ovarian cancer survivorship clinic also pulls together a range of resources specially designed to help survivors after treatment ends.
-View all of our gynecologic cancer support groups in our event calendar.
+View all of our cancer support groups in our event calendar.